Joe Anto

 • 1% of the remaining purchase price

 When using the Lehman Method, however, the investment bank receives smaller incremental fees as the price increases.
-So this structure creates less incentive for the investment banker to push harder to get you a higher purchase price.
+So this structure creates less incentive for the investment banker to push harder to get you a higher purchase price, a factor that could contribute to why your business won’t sell.

 Another common method is to charge a flat percentage up to a certain value (the “breakpoint”) and a higher percentage above this value.
 Using this method, the seller and the investment banker work together to determine a fair value in setting the breakpoint.
 PCE prefers to use this formula because it creates greater alignment between us and the seller.
 This structure creates a bonus incentive to exceed the breakpoint.
 Both parties gain—it’s a win-win.